nhukretep/nhukretep.github.io/index.markdown

 title: Peter Kuhn
 ---

-This is a website about my research activities from 2018-2025 on the digital transformation in the public sector as a
+This is a website about my research activities from 2018 to 2025 on the digital transformation in the public sector
 * as a researcher @[fortiss](https://fortiss.org) from 2018 to 2023 and
 * as a doctoral student @[sebis/TUM](https://wwwmatthes.in.tum.de/) from 2021 to 2025

+The activities culminated in my PhD thesis which is published here: [Link](https://mediatum.ub.tum.de/?id=1725833)

 ![profilpic](.\profilepic.jpg)

 ## Research

-#### Interests
+#### Keywords

-* E-Government
-* Platform Ecosystems
-* Information Systems
-* Design Science
-* Policy Evaluation
+E-Government, Platform Ecosystems, Information Systems, Design Science, Policy Evaluation

 #### Projects